NOTE: In this website, non 'region10.org' url links open in a new window.

 When should districts begin communicating with teachers about their local designation systems?

 Districts are encouraged to communicate with teachers early in the process and throughout the development and implementation of their local designation systems.
-The TIA Readiness Checklist includes a section on community and teacher communication.
-View the TIA Readiness Checklists here.
 Additional TIA resources can be found on this TIA Resources page.

 What is the connection between the "statewide performance standards" and "local designation systems?"